West Highland Way - The Highlands

 Crianlarich to Fort William in 3 Days Walking Code: WHH4

-This holiday covers the second, more mountainous, part of the West Highland Way, from Crianlarich to Fort William, taking in the most dramatic scenery and the biggest climbs in 3 reasonably strenuous days’ walking.
+This holiday covers the second, more mountainous, part of the West Highland Way, through the highlands from Crianlarich to Fort William, taking in the most dramatic scenery and the biggest climbs over 3 fairly strenuous days.

 |Day 1||Travel to Crianlarich for your first nights accommodation|